What’s the Difference Between a Neonatal Nurse Practitioner and a Neonatologist?

 It goes without saying that, as physicians, neonatologists have a full scope of practice.
 The neonatal NP's scope of practice is a bit more complicated.

 Each state governs the scope of practice for an NP.
-Some states allow for a full scope of practice, other states have limited scope of practice, and some have restricted scope of practice.
-The specifics on which tasks are limited or restricted are delineated in each state's board of registered nursing.
-It usually involves prescribing, and whether the NP needs to establish a collaborative agreement with a physician who will provide oversight to the NP's practice.
+Some states allow for a full scope of practice, other states have a limited scope of practice, and some have a restricted scope of practice.
+The specifics on which tasks are limited or restricted are delineated in each state’s board of registered nursing.
+It usually involves prescribing, and whether the NP needs to establish a collaborative agreement with a physician who will provide oversight to the NP’s practice.

 To further complicate things, different facilities and organizations may further limit the scope of practice for NPs.